Select Page

 Life in the Camp

-The Liberation and Post-War Era
+The Liberation and Post War Period

-Visiting the Berlin Sachsenhausen Concentration Camp Memorial
+The Experience of a Berlin Sachsenhausen Concentration Camp Memorial

 Getting There